ory/hydra/docs/2-Overview/1-OAUTH2.md

 # OAuth 2.0 & OpenID Connect

-If you are new to OAuth2, please read the [Introduction to OAuth 2.0 and OpenID Connect](README.md#introduction-to-oauth-20-and-openid-connect) first.

 ## Overview

 This section defines a glossary, provides additional information on OpenID Connect and introduces OAuth 2.0 Clients.